How am I judged during my performance?

 What can I do if I have a question?

-What do I need to know if I am using a CD for my performance?
+What do I need to know if I am using a Digital Audio file (i.e. mp3) or CD for my performance?

-You need to bring two copies of your CD to your rehearsal.
-Only your musical selection should be on your CD - no other tracks.
-Singers are not permitted to have background vocals on their CDs.
-Instrumentalists cannot have the track playing the same part they are performing
+You need to bring two copies of your Digital Audio file or CD to your rehearsal.
+Only your musical selection should be on your Digital Audio file or CD - no other tracks.
+Singers are not permitted to have background vocals.
+Instrumentalists cannot have the track playing the same part they are performing.

 What do I wear to my rehearsal?